This post may contain affiliate links. Please read my disclosure policy.

-lemon ricotta cake with mascarpone
+A simple, Italian-homestyle lemon tea cake with creamy mascarpone icing.

-- 1 tablespoon butter, softened
+- 1 tablespoon (15 g) butter, softened

 - 2 teaspoons baking powder